For this walkthrough, we'll be looking at the map from one of our blog posts called "Drones - a Soybean Grower’s Best

-And select the new color you would like for your marker:
+Select the new color you would like for your marker.

 This section deals with what happens when annotated maps are shared.
 To learn more about sharing, see our Data Sharing documentation.

 When sharing privately, other users can view, add and reply to existing annotations.
 This allows you to get external advice on a field, as well as highlight any issues you may find on other users maps.
 Other users can then create conversations around your data.

 When sharing publicly others will be able to view your annotations, but these will be at a read-only level:

 To delete an entire annotation (and all conversations therein), click on the trashcan icon on the sidebar: